tom-smith-okta/okta-api-center/gateways/kong/readme.md

 The integration described here is an authorization-tier integration; authentication will be happening outside of Kong.
 A web application will handle authentication vs. Okta, acquiring an access token, and sending that access token to Kong on behalf of the end-user.

 If you are instead interested in a scenario where Kong itself handles authentication vs. Okta, and passes user info to upstream apps, please see the blog post [here](https://developer.okta.com/blog/2017/12/04/use-kong-gateway-to-centralize-authentication).

-## Prerequisites for integrating Okta + Kong

-1. **An Okta account.** If you don't already have one, you can get a free-forever account at [developer.okta.com](https://developer.okta.com/signup/)
-2. **An Okta API Token.** Once you've activated your Okta tenant, you can follow the instructions [here](https://developer.okta.com/docs/api/getting_started/getting_a_token) to get an API token.
-3. **Kong Enterprise.** In this example we'll be using the OIDC plugin for Kong, which is only available for Kong Enterprise.
-If you don't already have a Kong Enterprise account, you can get a 30-day trial [here](https://konghq.com/free-trial/‎).

 ## What You'll Build